 What bedding is needed in a college dorm?

 Most college dorms come with a bed frame and mattress, but some dorm rooms allow you to supply your own mattress.
 If they do not, you will want to invest in a mattress topper for college, along with sheets, pillows, pillowcases, and a comforter.
-You may also choose to bring a mattress protector to preserve the life of your new mattress or topper.
+You may also choose to bring a mattress protector to preserve the life of your new bed or mattress topper.

 Can you put a twin XL mattress on a twin frame?